Nursing

 • The Inver Hills Nursing curriculum will change due to the dissolution of MANE.

-• Inver Hills will continue to admit qualified nursing students throughout the transition to a new curriculum, which is expected to roll out during the 2024 academic year.
+• Inver Hills will continue to admit qualified nursing students to the new curriculum, which will begin Fall 2024.

 Click each item below to see content